tlevine/dada.pink/data/index.md

 comfortable with the idea of associating with data scientists.
 Similarly, as you associate with more data scientists, you become more convinced that your work is very sophisticated.

+## Data science trainings
+Prominent data scientists (like me?) usually give a lot of introductory data science trainings, and I get the sense that this makes up a substantial chunk of their income.

+I'm slightly different from the type that I put forth above.
+I give trainings, but they serve more as marketing; after seeing one of my trainings or reading one of my tutorials, people sometimes contact me about consulting work of various sorts.

+Perhaps it's obvious, but the audience for such trainings is lower-class people who want to advance towards the high-class data science role.
+These could be lower-class data professionals, university students, or non-data professionals who want to move into data.

 ## The future
 The trend towards more data will continue, and the field of data will